Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 immersiveengineering:material:21
 ```

+### 3.1.1 Step 1 - Empty inventory
+> **note**: This step only consists in telling the player to leave at least 18 inventory slots free.
+If player already has enough free slots, this step is skipped.

+**repeat reminder**
+:lit: &ePlease ensure you have at least &6{slots}&e free inventory slots to move on with your onboarding.

+### 3.1.2 Step 2 - Giving scrap items and crate

 **Start**
 &e[===] &aSalvaged Mess &e[===]
 &b:sun: You have been given a collection of scrap materials.
 You will want to sell them to earn some money.
 In &6{delay}s &a, you will recieve a crate.